Information about how the United Kingdom’s departure from the EU will affect students and participants of EU programmes.

 If the withdrawal agreement enters into force, everything will continue as before until at least the end of 2020.
 During this time, the EU and the UK will negotiate on their future relationship and arrangements.

 Effects of a no-deal Brexit

 The UK has not yet adopted the withdrawal agreement and the risk of a no-deal Brexit seems have increased.
-Consequently, the European Commission and the Member States are preparing for the possibility of the UK becoming a country outside the EU, a so-called third country, as of 30 March 2019.
+Consequently, the European Commission and the Member States are preparing for the possibility of the UK becoming a country outside the EU, a so-called third country.
 This would mean that the UK is no longer subject to EU law.